-Installation Guidelines for the Viking Clip Rain Screen
+Installation Guidelines for the Viking Clip/VC2 No-Batten Rain Screen

-The Viking Clip hidden fastener supports the outer wall in a double-walled system.
+The Viking Clip and VC2 No-batten hidden fasteners support the finished siding of a double-walled system.
 This system creates a ventilated airspace between the framed inner wall and the finish rain screen wall.
 Proper overall design and construction techniques for this system are the builder’s responsibility.
 In particular, the rain screen requires the following:

-- Distance between studs can not exceed 24” – Recommended spacing is 16”.
+- Distance between studs does not exceed 24” – Recommended spacing is 16”.

 - Installation of structural sheathing, such as plywood or Oriented Strand Board (OSB) to the framed wall system.

 - Application of asphalt-impregnated building paper or house wrap over the wall sheathing to create a moisture barrier and drainage plane.

 - Suitable furring strips such as pressure treated 1×3 or marine grade plywood ripped into 2 ½” strips.